Minister AHY accompanying President Joko Widodo hands over 10,323 land certificates to Banyuwangi community - ExBulletin

 “But if you have the certificate, everything is safe.
 Here is the certificate.
 “The area is here, the photo is here,” Joko Widodo explained, showing the electronic land certificate display.

 With this Electronic Land Certificate, all data is recorded in the system transparently.
-The public can also still hold physical certificates with simpler models, but their security is still guaranteed.
+The public can also still hold physical certificates with simpler models, but their security remains guaranteed.

 “It's important because what happened in the 10 years that I was president, every time I visited the region, it was just land conflicts.
 Land conflicts are important .
 Land conflicts are important.
 Because of what?
 “Because you don’t have a certificate,” concluded President Joko Widodo.